ntvquyenanhUIT/redis-clone/README.md

 *   [`app/writer.go`](app/writer.go): A helper to abstract away writing RESP-formatted data back to the client.
 *   [`your_program.sh`](your_program.sh): A utility script to compile and run the server for local development and testing.

+## AI Assistance Disclosure

+This project uses AI tools like GitHub Copilot to assist with development.
+I believe in transparency about AI usage while emphasizing that:

+- AI tools are used as learning aids and programming assistants
+- Each suggestion is reviewed, understood, and often modified before implementation
+- The project serves as a learning experience where AI helps explain concepts, suggest patterns, and catch potential issues
+- Working with AI has improved my understanding of Redis internals, protocol parsing, and concurrent programming in Go

+I view AI as a collaborative mentor that accelerates learning while still requiring me to understand the underlying principles and make final implementation decisions.

 <a name="license"></a>

 ## License